Search Geneontologies

 BP

-Any process that modulates the frequency, rate or extent of the developmental process that results in the deposition of coloring matter in an organism.
+Any process that modulates the frequency, rate or extent of B cell proliferation.

 BP